textpattern/textpattern-toolbelt/README.md

 * The `version` preference value in `textpattern/vendors/Textpattern/DB/Data/core.prefs`.
 * The `textpattern.version` value in `textpattern/textpattern.js`.

-Commit to ensure version change is applied, using a suitable commit message of the format 'Back to dev' or 'Towards a.b.c'.
+Commit to ensure the version change is applied, using a suitable commit message of the format 'Back to dev' or 'Towards x.y.z'.

-### Step 18: Merge release-x.y.z back into dev
+### Step 18: Merge `release-x.y.z` back into `dev`

-Merge release to `dev` so any changes in the release are recorded:
+Merge release to `dev` so changes in the release are recorded:

 ```bash
 git checkout dev